Your preferences have been updated.

 A world-class animal shelter and rehabilitation center, Philip’s Animal Garden offers interactive and educational tours featuring personal experiences with over 50 species of exotic animals from all around the world.

+With crystal clear water and warm sand, visiting a beach is one of the best things to do in Aruba.
 Whether you’re looking to relax in peace on a secluded spit of sand, or you’re hoping to find the perfect party atmosphere with drinks, music and dancing, Aruba’s many beaches offer the chance to strike just the right balance.

 Widely regarded as the top attractions in Aruba, our best beaches are all listed below, so please feel free to review the highlights of each potential destination, pick the one that suits your fancy, then enjoy a day on the sand for fun, play, or relaxation, whatever suit’s your style!